 - (3) Should the Choctaw Gaming Commission find that any Class II management contractor, primary management official, owner or key employee whose prior activities, criminal record, if any, or reputation, habits and associations pose a threat to the public interest or the Tribal interest, or to the effective regulation of gaming, or create or enhance the dangers of unsuitable, unfair or illegal practices and methods and activities in the conduct of gaming, the Commission shall find such person not eligible for employment or continued employment or association with the management contractor, and shall notify the holder of the management contract of such findings, a copy of said notification to be sent to the Tribal Chief.
-Failure of the management contractor to disassociate and remove such person with seventy-two (72) hours of notification by the Commission from Class II gaming conducted pursuant to this Title shall result in cancellation of the management contract and possible prosecution. - (4) The Choctaw Gaming Commission shall consult with the Chairman of the National Indian Gaming Commission or current official of the Department of

-Interior exercising the Commission's authority under 25 U.S.C. § 2711 as to the scope and cost of the background investigation to be conducted by the National Indian Gaming Commission as a precondition to approval of a proposed management contract.
-In order to avoid duplicative efforts and costs of background investigations, the Choctaw Gaming Commission may, in its discretion, elect to use the results of the background investigations conducted by the National Indian Gaming Commission to satisfy the Choctaw Gaming Commission's duties to conduct preliminary background investigations of entities proposing to enter into Class II management contracts pursuant to §15-1-15 of this Code.
-However, the Choctaw Gaming Commission shall retain the right and duty to update the initial investigations at least yearly.
-The results of such updated annual investigations shall be forwarded to the National Indian Gaming Commission.
+Failure of the management contractor to disassociate and remove such person with seventy-two (72) hours of notification by the Commission from Class II gaming conduct pursuant to this Title shall result in cancellation of the management contract and possible prosecution. - (4) The Choctaw Gaming Commission shall consult with the Chairman of the National Indian Gaming Commission or current official of the Department of Interior exercising the Commission's authority under 25 U.S.C. §2711 as to the Indian Gaming Commission as a precondition to approval of a proposed management contract.
+In order to avoid duplicative efforts and costs of background investigations, the Choctaw Gaming Commission may, in its discretion, elect to use the results of the background investigations conducted by the National Indian Gaming Commission to satisfy the Choctaw Gaming Commission's duties to conduct preliminary background investigations of entities proposed to enter into Class II management contracts pursuant to §15-1-1 5 of this Code.
+However, the Choctaw Gaming Commission shall retain the right and duty to update the initial investigations shall be forwarded to the National Indian Gaming Commission.